noscripter/dbushell.com/src-markdown/about.md

 ## Experience

-Prior to my freelancing life, immediately after graduation, I worked in London's East End for five years with two digital agencies.
+Prior to my freelancing life, immediately after graduation, I worked in London's East End for five years for two digital agencies.
 I quickly moved into a senior client-facing role being responsible for all front-end code and design on many projects.

 During this time I worked with just about every client imaginable from the public sector departments to the small local businesses.
 I found that a personable and attentive approach to discussing a client's business instilled trust.
 Rather than trying to "sell" a website design I'd involve clients in the process to design it alongside me.